-In 2023, the Rhyz companies generated \$216.6 million, or 11%, of our 2023 reported revenue (excluding sales to our core Nu Skin business).
-Rhyz is a key component of our business, and we anticipate its continued growth in the coming years both on an absolute basis and as a percentage of our consolidated revenue.
-These companies enable us to diversify our revenue mix, serve more customers where they shop, and create synergies for our owned and partner brands.
+In 2024, the Rhyz companies generated \$286.6 million, or 17%, of our 2024 reported revenue (excluding sales to our core Nu Skin business).
+Rhyz is a key component of our business, and these companies enable us to reduce our cost of goods, improve lead times, diversify our revenue mix, and create synergies for our owned and partner brands.